'Garniture' exhibition at Croome

-Amy Jayne Hughes, a London-based ceramicist has been granted funding from the Arts Council to produce a new installation at Croome later this year.
-She is currently working to create a ‘Ceramic Landscape’ a new garniture set based on Croome’s porcelain collection which will be on display in the Saloon in the house.
+Amy Jayne Hughes, a London-based ceramicist has been granted funding from the Arts Council to produce a new installation at Croome.
+Amy's work is now on display in the Saloon in the Court.

 The project focusses on colour extraction; a deconstruction of a Royal Worcester Porcelain piece according to ground colours identified in the hand painted decoration.

-Working from her London studio, she will hand build a series of vases, individually decorating each wholly with one colour, connecting the past and the present in a modern interpretation
+Working from her London studio, Amy has built a series of vases, individually decorating each wholly with one colour, connecting the past and the present in a modern interpretation.

 " ’Garnitures’ explores making new work in response to historic porcelain collections.
 The project sees me responding to a single item chosen by the teams at Croome to create a ‘ceramic landscape’ to be installed in the Saloon."